Chaos descends as Senate hearing on Trump's high court nominee opens

 WASHINGTON (Reuters) - The Senate confirmation hearing for Brett Kavanaugh, President Donald Trump’s U.S. Supreme Court pick, opened in chaos on Tuesday, as Democrats protested about Republicans blocking access to documents stemming from the nominee’s White House work more than a decade ago.

+“This is the first confirmation for a Supreme Court justice I’ve seen, basically, according to mob rule,” Republican Senator John Cornyn said, a characterization Democrats rejected.

+“What we’ve heard is the noise of democracy.
+This is what happens in a free country when people can stand up and speak and not be jailed, imprisoned, tortured and killed because of it,” Democratic Senator Dick Durbin said.

 News photographers clicked pictures of a smiling Kavanaugh - the conservative federal appeals court judge picked by Trump for a lifetime job on the top U.S. judicial body - as he entered the hearing room along with family members.
-But moments after the Judiciary Committee’s Republican chairman Chuck Grassley opened the session, Democrats decried the withholding of the documents and asked to have the proceedings adjourned.
+But moments after Grassley opened the session, Democrats decried the withholding of the documents and asked to have the proceedings adjourned.

-Shrieking protesters also disrupted the hearing.
-They took turns yelling as senators spoke, with one shouting, “This is a travesty of justice,” another shouting “Our democracy is broken” and a third urging, “Vote no on Kavanaugh.”
-Security personnel removed dozens of demonstrators from the room.
+Protesters took turns yelling as senators spoke, shouting, “This is a travesty of justice,” “Our democracy is broken” and “Vote no on Kavanaugh.”

 “We cannot possibly move forward.
 We have not had an opportunity to have a meaningful hearing,” Democratic Senator Kamala Harris said.
-Democratic Senator Cory Booker appealed to Grassley’s “sense of decency and integrity” and said the withholding of the documents by Republicans and the White House deprived lawmakers of being able to properly vet the nominee.
+Democratic Senator Cory Booker appealed to Grassley’s “sense of decency and integrity” and said the withholding of the documents by Republicans and the White House left lawmakers unable to properly vet Kavanaugh.

-“What are we trying to hide?
-Why are we rushing?” asked Democratic Senator Patrick Leahy.

-Republican Senator John Cornyn accused Democrats of trying to conduct the hearing by “mob rule.”
+If confirmed, Kavanaugh is expected to move the court - which already had a conservative majority - further to the right.
+Senate Democratic leaders have vowed a fierce fight to try to block his confirmation.
+Democrats signaled they would press Kavanaugh on abortion and gun rights, among other issues, when they get to question him on Wednesday.

 Grassley ignored the Democrats’ request to halt the hearing, saying it was “out of order” and accused them of obstruction.
 Republicans hold a slim Senate majority and can confirm Kavanaugh if they stay united.
-So far, there were no signs of Republican defections.
+There were no signs of Republican defections.

+Republican Orrin Hatch accused Democratic senators of political opportunism, noting, “We have folks who want to run for president,” though he did not mention any by name.
+There has been speculation Booker and Harris might consider 2020 presidential runs.

 Trump nominated Kavanaugh, 53, to replace Justice Anthony Kennedy, who announced his retirement on June 27.

-Democrats have demanded in vain to see documents relating to the time Kavanaugh spent as staff secretary to Republican former President George W. Bush from 2003 to 2006.
+Democrats have demanded in vain to see documents relating Kavanaugh’s time as staff secretary to Republican former President George W. Bush from 2003 to 2006.
 That job involved managing paper flow from advisers to Bush.

-“I think we ought to give the American people the opportunity to hear whether Judge Kavanaugh should be on the Supreme Court,” Grassley said.

-Democratic Senator Richard Blumenthal called the hearing a “charade” and “a mockery of our norms.”

-Republicans also have released some but not all of the existing documents concerning Kavanaugh’s two years as a lawyer in the White House Counsel’s Office prior to become staff secretary.
+Republicans also have released some, but not all, of the existing documents concerning Kavanaugh’s two prior years as a lawyer in Bush’s White House Counsel’s Office.

-If confirmed, Kavanaugh is expected to move the high court - which already had a conservative majority - further to the right.
-Senate Democratic leaders have vowed a fierce fight to try to block his confirmation.
-Democrats signaled that they would press Kavanaugh in depth on abortion and gun rights, among other issues, when they get to question the nominee.

-Republicans have said that Democrats have more than enough documents to assess Kavanaugh’s record, including his 12 years of judicial opinions as a judge on the U.S. Court of Appeals for the District of Columbia Circuit.
-They have accused Democrats of seeking to delay the hearing for purely political reasons.
+Republicans have said Democrats have more than enough documents to assess Kavanaugh’s record, including his 12 years of judicial opinions as a judge on the U.S. Court of Appeals for the District of Columbia Circuit.

-Kavanaugh sat, fingers intertwined, quietly staring ahead at the committee members as audience members screamed while being dragged out of the hearing room.
+Kavanaugh sat, fingers intertwined, quietly staring ahead at the committee members as protesters in the audience screamed while being dragged out of the hearing room.
+He occasionally jotted notes on paper.

-Irked by a protester who interrupted him, Republican Senator Orrin Hatch told Grassley, “Mr. Chairman, I think we ought to have this loudmouth removed.
-We shouldn’t have to put up with this kind of stuff.”

 There is a long history of heated fights over U.S. Supreme Court nominations, with anger in both parties.
 But the Democratic frustrations that boiled over on Tuesday had been simmering for more than two years.

-Democrats accused Senate Republican leaders of stealing a Supreme Court seat by refusing to consider Democratic former President Barack Obama’s nominee to the high court Merrick Garland in 2016, allowing Trump to fill a Supreme Court vacancy instead.
+Democrats have accused Senate Republican leaders of stealing a Supreme Court seat by refusing to consider Democratic former President Barack Obama’s nominee to the high court Merrick Garland in 2016, allowing Trump to fill a Supreme Court vacancy instead.

 Republicans also last year reduced the margin for advancing Supreme Court nominations from 60 votes in the 100-seat Senate to a simple majority in order to force through the confirmation of Trump’s first high court nominee Neil Gorsuch.

-As the hearing eventually got underway amid constant interruptions from protesters, Grassley sought to turn attention to Kavanaugh’s qualifications, calling him “one of the most qualified nominees - if not the most qualified nominee - I have seen.”
+Grassley sought to turn the attention to Kavanaugh’s qualifications, calling him “one of the most qualified nominees - if not the most qualified nominee - I have seen.”

 The Senate is likely to vote on confirmation by the end of the month.
 The court begins its next term in October.